apache/rocketmq-externals/README.md

 - [ ] can't show producerList,we can only query a online producer use topic and groupName,not easy to use.
 - [ ] resetOffset should be improve,online consumer can return the reset result but offline's can't
 - [ ] we can't set clusterName when create topic or consumer
-- [ ] when create a new consumer,if not be consumed,can't be found in consumerList
+- [x] when create a new consumer,if not be consumed,can't be found in consumerList //it Fixed,But this page is too slow,need improve --StyleTang

 ## Add
 - [ ] DashboardController      -- Deploy by [tcrow](https://github.com/tcrow)